What is the Full Form of NFC?

 - Payment systems are launched by companies through a tie-up with mobile companies and banks.

 - After 2016 services like google pay, apple pay offered customers ease of payment through handheld devices or wearables.

 Characteristics of NFC

 - Single Touch: Near Field, Devices works with one single touch to save time in process of data transfer, payment, banking, and information transfer.

 - Versatile: NFC technology works with various fields like offices, cafes, and restaurants, colleges, universities to keep track of employees and students to maintain data security.
-At the same time social networking, gaming, collection of coupons through the wireless network is easy for individuals.
+At the same time, social networking, gaming, and the collection of coupons through the wireless network is easy for individuals.

 - Technology: Quick and easy setup for wireless technology through devices.